domattioli/XNAT-Interact/README.md

 # XNAT-Interact
 First things First:
-- You will need to be added as a member to the RPACS XNAT server by the Data Librarian.
+- You will need to register with XNAT and then be added as a member to the RPACS XNAT server by the Data Librarian.
+    - Make sure that you register a new account with your HawkID.
     - You must be using your VPN when you access the link included on the invitation email!
-    - Make sure that you register a new account with your HawkID.

 Some scripts for getting your source and derived fluoroscopic image data to and from your team's XNAT RPACS server.